 Developmental Effects of Marijuana Use in Teens

-When teens smoke or vape cannabis, the tetrahydrocannabinol (THC) passes from their lungs into the bloodstream quickly.
+When teens smoke or vape cannabis, the tetrahydrocannabinol (THC) quickly passes from their lungs into the bloodstream.
 It travels throughout their bodies and to their organs, including their brains.

 As THC enters the brain, it attaches to neurons with cannabinoid receptors.
 These receptors usually activate when naturally occurring chemicals in the body attach to them.
 They’re part of the endocannabinoid system, which has a vital role in brain development and function.

 Don’t let your teen fall through the cracks and become another negative statistic for marijuana use in teens.
 Get the help that he or she needs now.
-Call Serenity House Detox at 866.516.8356 to find out more about how to help your teen.
+Call Serenity House Detox Houston at 866.516.8356 or reach out online to find out more about how to help your teen.